 So, if your plan is non-governmental and your employer files for bankruptcy, you will be fighting for your money against the company’s other creditors.

 This increases the risk of using a non-governmental 457b plan.
 The worst-case scenario is job loss and losing all of your money in the account.

-For this reason, I only recommend governmental 457b plans unless you are comfortable and clearly understand the risks laid out above.
+For this reason, I only recommend governmental 457b plans unless you are comfortable and clearly understand the abovementioned risks.

 The remaining article focuses only on governmental plans.

 So, let’s get into the details of the Advantages & Disadvantages.

 You can withdraw from a 457b plan before the age of 59 ½ and penalty-free, as long as you no longer work for that employer.